teaching-on-testbeds/llm-chi/index.md

 * sharding parameters and gradients across GPUs, as before
 * and offloading the optimizer state to CPU

+You may view [a100_llama13b_deepspeed.py](https://github.com/teaching-on-testbeds/llm-chi/blob/main/torch/a100_llama13b_deepspeed.py) in our Github repository.

 For this experiment, we'll install `deepspeed`: